DFerrando/Manhattan/README.md

-# Something somthing dark side
+# Something something dark side
 May the Schwartz be with us